NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/OpenIGTLinkIODevelopment/README.md

   * LinearWidth
   * SpacingX
   * SpacingY
+* Implemented a proof of concept system (Only in Ibis Neuronav for now) to automatically start and connect to an arbitrary number of Plus servers with the goal to simplify operation in the OR.

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
 ## Future work